-Catherina Cunnane, That’s Farming editor, in converstion with agricultural science – animal science student, Ciara Geoghegan, in this week’s women in ag series.
+Catherina Cunnane, That’s Farming editor, in converstion with agricultural science – animal science student, Ciara Geoghegan, in this week’s Student Focus series.
 We discuss her dairy farming roots, studies at UCD – including PWE – and future ambitions.

 “My name is Ciara Geoghegan, and I am 22-years-old.
 I am from East Clare, and our family home and farm are right beside Lough Derg.

 My family has owned a dairy farming enterprise for at least seven generations going back to the 1700s.

 Some of my earliest memories of helping on the farm were helping my grandfather back in the early 2000s when I would go around the farm in the wheelbarrow as he pushed me around while doing various jobs in which I would give him a hand.

 Also, I loved helping my father, feeding calves, and learning how to milk the cows.
 It is safe to say that farming has been an interest instilled in me since I can remember.

 Our family-run dairy farm is named Derg View Farm Ltd and is right beside Lough Derg in East Clare, along with the family home.